Seymagocmez/STM32_Temperature_Ventilation_Control/README.md

 git clone https://github.com/Seymagocmez/STM32_Temperature_Ventilation_Control.git
 cd STM32_Temperature_Ventilation_Control
 ```

-## Documentation
+1. Open the `ventilition_system.pdsprj` file in Proteus.
+2. Open the Keil project (`ventilition_system.uvprojx`) in Keil MDK-ARM.
+3. Build the project in Keil to generate the `.hex` file.
+4. Load the generated `.hex` file into the STM32 MCU component in the Proteus schematic.
+5. Start the simulation in Proteus to observe the system behavior.

-For more detailed documentation, please refer to  .
+For a more detailed documentation, please refer to the [project wiki]()